View upcoming releases, events, and major announcements.

 I905: SSN/ITIN provided at input contained only 4 digits provides extra awareness, in case you do not have front end validation for nine digits, but expect a match on the full nine.

-In Global Watchlist, we're added a new response parameter that explains how names you submit match the names on the watchlist.
+In Global Watchlist, we're adding a new response parameter that explains how names you submit match the names on the watchlist.
 The

 matchType field in your Watchlist response will explain how the names match (e.g.